xXJSONDeruloXx/i-port-katamari/README.md

 Tested on an RG28XX running MuOS, leveraging mode shift for switching D pad from cursor to acting as accelerometer.

 YMMV on devices with an analogue stick.

+## Credit
+Based on/built atop a fork of https://github.com/EapRules/deadspace-native-arm